mvanwinkleias/repo_layout_demo1/README.md

 commit message in the commit) how often do you fix that?
 You just needed a checkpoint to not lose your work.

+# The Actual Tutorial

+I know, I included a lot of information above.
+This tells you what to do.

-# "Start" Repo Layout
+## "Start" Repo Layout

 A ticket came in.
 You need to write a script that looks for the mac address in a DHCP log file, and pull out the IP addresses that the mac address has been assigned.

 You create the repo in your group space.
 You name it something like:

 * edu_19282_hunt_mac_addresses